carlitos-esquer/mini-train/README.md

 WHAT mini-train DOES NOT
 ===================

-- Support templates other than ERB (It's a matter of time to support slim, haml and others)
+- Support templates other than ERB (Slim, Haml and other tilt based templates has been added)
 - Session/Cookies administration (Like for many things, use a middleware instead ex: Rack::Session::Cookies)
 - Prepare the coffee (Emacs does but i had never used it, just geany)
 - So many things, but what is a fork for...